-The monthly Alliance Governance Group (AGG) oversees the governance of the Alliance.
-Two key documents that set out the arrangements that govern the Alliance are established under the Police Act 1996 as follows:
+During 2018/19, the monthly Alliance Governance Group (AGG) has been the main mechanism for overseeing the governance of the Alliance.
+The key document that sets out the arrangements that govern the Alliance are established under the Police Act 1996 as follows:

-- The 'Section 23' agreement sets out how the joint Forces finances will be managed on a day-to-day basis, including the financial arrangements for cost sharing. - The 'Section 24' agreement allows either Force to conduct policing on the other's geographical area.
+• The Section 22 collaboration agreement sets out how the joint Forces' finances will be managed on a day-to-day basis, including the financial arrangements for cost sharing.

-These documents can be found at: www.westmercia.police.uk/
+This document can be found at: www.westmercia.police.uk.